Maimie McCoy: Career

 McCoy's screen career includes episodes of Doctors, The Bill, Waking the Dead, and Taggart.

 In 2009, she appeared in Personal Affairs as Nicole Palmerston-Amory, a "man-eating, cynical realist (who) favours money over love".
 This was McCoy's first leading role, for which she was nominated for a TV Quick Award as best supporting actress.

 In December 2012, McCoy played the role of the younger Joyce Hatto in the BBC's production of Loving Miss Hatto.

-In April 2013, she appeared in "Rocket", the third episode of Endeavour, playing Alice Vexin, an old student acquaintance of Morse.
+In April 2013, she appeared in "Rocket", the third episode of Endeavour, playing Alice Vexin, an old student acquaintance of the young Morse character.
 Later that year, she starred in the short film Fare with Christian Cooke.
 She appeared as the female lead, Milady de Winter, in the BBC's The Musketeers (2014–2016), and as Dorothy in Channel 5's remake series All Creatures Great and Small (2020–present).

 She plays the female lead, opposite Marc Warren, in the ITV reboot series Van Der Valk.